mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 Out[9]: 0.834
 ```

 83.4% accuracy looks promising for a spam filter, but we have been warned about the false positive rate.
 Also, we know that the training data are a mix of spam and legal mail in arbitrary proportions.
-Therefore, this 83.4% does not apply to the real world, it is just a weighted average of the accuracy of the model with spam mail and the accuracy with legal mail, but with arbitray weights.
+Therefore, this 83.4% does not apply to the real world, it is just a weighted average of the accuracy of the model with spam mail and the accuracy with legal mail, but with arbitrary weights.

 So, we take a closer look at the predictions of this model, by means of the **confusion matrix**.
 First, we extract a vector with the predicted class, with the method `.predict()`.